 And let's start with an overview before diving in into the individual types of disorders.

 it's important to define what a personality actually is, it's something we all have right.

 So our personalities consist of an enduring pattern of perceiving, relating to,

 and thinking about the environment and oneself

-that are exhibited across a numerous social and personal contacts.
+that are exhibited across numerous social and personal contexts.

-They are a set of behaviors, values, feelings, needs, goals, an ideal self-image
+They are a set of behaviors, values, feelings, needs, goals, and ideal self-image

 that even the person with a personality disorder feels are in perfect harmony.

 So they don't cause alarm to the individual who's affected.

 In general, personality disorders are ingrained,